valet-sh/docs/docs/privacy.md

 For safety reasons and in order to protect the transmission of confidential information you send to us as site operators, our website uses a SSL and/or TLS encryption.
 You may recognize the encrypted connection by the “https://“ URL and the lock icon in the address line.

 ## COOKIES
-This website just uses a technically necessary session cookie (JSESSIONID), which will be deleted after your session.
-Furthermore we do not use any other cookies and will not track you.
+We do not use any cookies and will not track you.

 ## SERVER LOG FILES
 The provider of the pages automatically collects and stores information in so-called server log files which your browser transmits automatically to us.
 These are: